-Our EPS for 2011 increased to \$8.46, resulting in performance above the maximum level (approximately 146% of the target EPS of \$5.80).
-Payments for the Named Executive Officers consequently reached the maximum level and ranged from 150%-200% of annual base earnings, as provided in the table above.
+Our EPS for 2012 was \$7.47, which was lower than the target EPS set by the Committee at the beginning of 2012.
+However, when the performance was considered by the Committee in light of the negative effect of the settlement of previously-disclosed litigation, the Committee decided to award payments for our Named Executive Officers at the target level, which ranged from 100% to 150% of annual base earnings, as provided in the table above.
 See the Summary Compensation Table in the Executive Compensation section of this proxy statement for the specific amounts paid to the Named Executive Officers.